KeeganMyers/emacs-setup/README.md

 ===========

 clojure-mode +
-paredit, company, clj-refactor, rainbow-delimiters, mic-paren, cider, evil-surround, evil-paredit, eldoc.
+paredit, company, clj-refactor, rainbow-delimiters, mic-paren, cider, evil-surround, evil-paredit.
 Also some syntactic sugar for #() (fn ) #{} and (partial ..).

 Autocomplete via company, rather than autocomplete.